AN: All right, Kathey. I figure it's time to stop torturing you by telling you about this story and just POST IT ALREADY!

 To summarize: He sets his fate in stone the second he lets his downstairs brain overpower his upstairs brain.

 Lisa Braeden was the bendiest weekend of his life and he has a legit scar on his back from her nails.
-But in the end, that's really all she is.
-She'll always be his Gumby Girl but in the grand scheme of things, that doesn't mean too terribly much.
+But in the end, that's all he expects her to be.
+She'll always be his Gumby Girl but in the grand scheme of things, that doesn't mean an awful lot.

 I know, right?
 What the shit?